Patriotic Union (Liechtenstein)

 The Patriotic Union (Vaterländische Union, VU) is a liberal-conservative political party in Liechtenstein.
 The VU is one of the two major political parties in Liechtenstein, along with the monarchist-conservative Progressive Citizens' Party (FBP).
 The VU is the relatively more liberal of the two parties, supporting a constitutional monarchy and advocating for greater democratic governance.
-Since 2021, it is led by Thomas Zwiefelhofer and holds ten seats in the 25-member Landtag of Liechtenstein.
+Since 2026, it is led by Mario Wohlwend and holds ten seats in the 25-member Landtag of Liechtenstein.